MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 #Data:

 From https://www.kaggle.com/datasets/psycon/wind-turbine-energy-kw-generation-data

 Many thanks for publishing it to: Batucan Senkal - https://www.kaggle.com/psycon

+License: CC BY-NC-SA 4.0\
+Provenance: This dataset collected from open sources.

-I start with the "features.csv"
+I start with the "features.csv"\
-This set has:
+This table has:\
-Rows: 154.262
+Rows: 154.262\
-Columns: 77
+Columns: 77\
 Size: 146,3 MiB

 ---------------------------------------------------------------------------------

-#Scenario:
+#About:

 I'm  a technician for wind turbines and just finished my Google Data Analytics Course.\
 As I want to enter the field of data analytics, I thougt, this might be a good idea to do an